UniversalDependencies/docs/_ctn/feat/Aspect.md

 The action is viewed as a simple whole.

-Perfective is zero-marked on imperative in past verb-form.
+Perfective is zero-marked on the imperative of past verb forms.

 #### Examples